Privilege Issues in Cross-Border Investigations Around the World

 Limited and selective waiver

 In some jurisdictions, such as the United Kingdom, it is possible to waive privilege in documents as against a party for a limited purpose and subject to obligations of confidentiality.
-In such circumstances, privilege in the entirety of the document against the rest of the world is not lost as confidentiality is maintained, albeit waived, as to the party to whom it is disclosed for the relevant limited purpose.
+In these circumstances, privilege in the entirety of the document against the rest of the world is not lost as confidentiality is maintained, albeit waived, as to the party to whom it is disclosed for the relevant limited purpose.
 However, it should be noted that the privilege may be waived in relation to other parties and for other purposes where there is a sufficiently close nexus to the original purpose for which the privilege was waived.

 Other jurisdictions, however, including the US, do not allow limited waiver, and instead employ a concept known as selective waiver.
 Here, a party seeking cooperation credit chooses to share certain privileged information or work product with an investigating authority pursuant to an agreement that the authority will not claim that the disclosure constitutes a broader waiver.